-I have worked with Andy Aranda, Founder of Breazy, on everything from Product Strategy to Shopify/Liquid development.
-I lead independent Design sprints to improve the site's Navigation, Filters, Collections and a full Mobile Redesign.
-When not enacting large redesigns, I write front-end code to help polish the growing Breazy site.
+I have worked with Andy Aranda, Founder of Breazy Inc, on everything from Product Leadership to Shopify/Liquid development.
+I lead the Design and Development teams working to improve the site's usability and experience, incorporating everything from SEO, Filters, Collections and a full Mobile Redesign.
+When not enacting large redesigns, I often help to front-end code to help polish the growing Breazy Inc collection of sites.

 Breazy is a rapidly growing E-Commerce focused on the vaping and e-cigarette market.

 Mobile had always been an afterthought at Breazy.
 However, data showed that significantly more than half the site's traffic was from mobile devices.
 It was essential that we improved the mobile experience.

 Working closely with the team, I designed and implemented several improvements to the mobile shopping experience.
 While there's much more to do, the Breazy team is committed to investing in the mobile experience going forward.

 Breazy is a rapidly growing e-commerce site targeted towards the e-cigarette and vaping market.

 While the company was doing a great job with logisitics and operations, their platform was a mostly generic Shopify solution.
 While Shopify is a great tool to get started, Breazy needed to invest time and effort in understanding how their customers shopped.
 One key point was that the majority of traffic came from Mobile Web, while the team focused on working on desktop.

 The Mobile experience was flawed and not user friendly.
 There were a lot of frustrations for the user as well as opportunity to improve basic user flows for the mobile shopping experience.
 A comprehensive audit, research and a lot of ideation were needed to identify & prioritize the opportunities that would have the most impact.